Ross Barnes: Evaluation

-Barnes is only one of four players ever, the others being Babe Ruth, Ricky Henderson, and Aaron Judge, in the history of Major League Baseball to lead his league in runs scored with more than 30 runs over the next closest player; in 1876 Barnes had 54 more runs scored than the next closest player, which is the largest differential ever in the major leagues.
+Barnes is only one of four players, the others being Babe Ruth, Rickey Henderson, and Aaron Judge, in the history of Major League Baseball to lead his league in runs scored with more than 30 runs over the next closest player; in 1876 Barnes had 54 more runs scored than runner-up George Wright, which is the largest differential ever.

 Barnes holds the career NA records in runs (459), hits (530), doubles (99), walks (55), stolen bases (73), total bases (695), times on base (585), runs produced (694), batting average (.390), on-base percentage (.413), and slugging percentage (.511).

 During the late 19th and early 20th century, Barnes was highly regarded by many baseball observers.
 In 1903, sportswriter Tim Murnane wrote that Barnes was the “king of second baseman, as well as the finest batsman and run-getter of all time.”
-However, the memory of Barnes's accomplishments waned as the 20th century progressed.
+However, the memory of Barnes's accomplishments waned as the 20th century progressed, with many analysts, including Bill James, dismissing Barnes's dominance due to his reliance on a defunct rule.

 In the 21st century, Barnes has received some retroactive recognition by baseball writers.
 In 2007, Nate Silver wrote that Barnes was "arguably the single most dominant player in Major League history."